MobilityData/GTFS_Schedule_Best-Practices/index.md

 <h2 id="introduction">Introduction</h2>

 These are recommended practices for describing public transportation services in the [General Transit Feed Specification (GTFS)](https://gtfs.org).
 These practices have been synthesized from the experience of the [GTFS Best Practices working group](#working-group) members and [application-specific GTFS practice recommendations](http://www.transitwiki.org/TransitWiki/index.php/Best_practices_for_creating_GTFS).
+For further background, see the [Frequently Asked Questions](faq).

 ### Linking to This Document